lusingander/serie/CONTRIBUTING.md

 ### Reporting Bugs

+Serie renders commit graphs using terminal image display protocols.
+Before reporting a graph rendering problem, make sure you understand which protocol Serie is using and confirm that every part of your terminal environment supports it.
+When using a terminal multiplexer, also confirm whether it supports or passes through the selected protocol.
+See [Compatibility](https://lusingander.github.io/serie/getting-started/compatibility.html) for the protocols and environments currently supported by Serie.

 When reporting a bug, please include the following information:

 - Application version
   - `serie --version`
+- Installation method
+- OS and version
-- Version of the terminal emulator and the OS it's running on
+- Terminal emulator and version
+- Terminal multiplexer and version, if used
+- Git version
+- Command-line options, selected image display protocol, and relevant configuration
+- Steps to reproduce the problem
+- Expected and actual behavior
+- Error messages, panic output, and backtrace, if available
 - Information about the git repository to reproduce the issue
-  - If possible, provide the smallest possible repository (debugging a repository with 100,000 commits is difficult)
+  - If possible, provide the smallest possible repository or a script that creates it (debugging a repository with 100,000 commits is difficult)
+  - If you cannot share the repository, provide relevant output such as `git log --graph --oneline --all`
+- For display problems, the terminal size and a screenshot or video

 ### Suggesting Features